Java Arrays

 - Examples:

-// Create an array that stores double floating point numbers. double[] sizes = { 13.8, 22.1, 18.6, 18.5, 17.4 }; // 13.8 is stored at index 0 (the first index). // 17.4 is stored at index 4 (the last index). // Change the value at index 2 from 18.6 to 15.9 sizes[2] = 15.9; // Add the values at indexes 3 and 1. double result = sizes[3] + sizes[1];
+// Create an array that stores double floating point numbers. double[] sizes = { 13.8, 22.1, 18.6, 18.5, 17.4 }; // 13.8 is stored at index 0 (the first index). // 17.4 is stored at index 4 (the last index). // Change the value at index 2 from 18.6 to 15.9 sizes[2] = 15.9; // Add the values at indexes 3 and 1. double result = sizes[3] + sizes[1]; - Trying to access an element before the first or beyond the last index of an array causes an ArrayIndexOutOfBoundsException.

 double[] sizes = { 13.8, 22.1, 18.6, 18.5, 17.4 }; sizes[-1] = 14.1; // Causes an ArrayIndexOutOfBoundsException sizes[5] = 15.0; // Causes an ArrayIndexOutOfBoundsException